Served: 9 months

 By July 1, 1895, detectives had spoken to a number of employees of the Pennsylvania Railroad, but none were able to throw any light on the case.
 Coroner Haerr began his inquest.
 Witnesses heard three shots and saw two men running toward the river.

-On July 10, 1895, with the investigation stalled, Superintendent Ralph Peters of the P., C. and St. L. Railroad, posted a reward of $200 for the arrest and conviction of the person(s) responsible.
+On July 10, 1895, with the investigation stalled, Superintendent Ralph Peters of the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad, posted a reward of $200 for the arrest and conviction of the person(s) responsible.

 On August 2, 1895, police even collaborated with a trance medium who claimed to have discovered the slayer and offered to take Detective Jackson to his hiding place.
-With no other leads, he agreed, but to no avail.
+With no other leads, he agreed.

 On March 25, 1897, when questioned by Chief Deitsch, the prisoners refused to admit their involvement.
 Reardon denied they were at his establishment.
 Then Will Corbin denied that he knew anything about the incident.